 The dental pulp is the area at the center of the tooth where the nerve, blood vessels and connective tissues are located.
 A tooth’s root canals travel from the tips of the root into the pulp chamber.
 If a tooth’s pulp becomes damaged or infected, root canal therapy may be recommended.
-During root canal therapy, Dr. Josh Muir and Dr. Jeff Tulett will remove the infected pulp and seal the tooth.
+During root canal therapy, Dr. Jeff Tulett will remove the infected pulp and seal the tooth.

 Signs that you may need root canal therapy in Hardin, Montana, include, but are not limited to:

 - A severe toothache when you chew or apply pressure to a tooth